September 26, 2019

 If you’ve been served with a lawsuit, first, take a breath.
 You are not liable for the relief demanded unless a court of law enters judgment in the plaintiff’s favor, and the burden is on the plaintiff to produce reliable evidence sufficient to prove his or her claims.
 There are little to no prerequisites to filing a lawsuit.
 The court did not analyze the complaint before it was filed, and the fact that you have been served with a lawsuit is not an indication of liability.
 It is simply an indication that the plaintiff will attempt to prove the facts alleged in the complaint before a court of law.

-Second, review the summons and complaint.
+Second, review the summons and complaints.
 Businesses are often mistakenly served with lawsuits intended for businesses with similar names or intended for former tenants/owners of your building.
 If you are a proper defendant, check to see where you’ve been sued.
 You may have been sued in “United States District Court,” which means the lawsuit is federal.
 You also may have been sued in a state or county in which you do not do business.
 The law does not favor this, and there are limits to where a plaintiff can file his or her lawsuit.
 Next, review the complaint to discover why you’ve been sued.
 The nature of the complaint may dictate whether your insurance company can defend the lawsuit on your behalf.

 Third, contact an attorney or your insurance company even if you’re not the proper defendant.
 Personal injury lawsuits (such as a slip and fall in your store) may be covered by your insurance contract.
 In such cases, your insurance company is often responsible for responding to the lawsuit, defending you, and even paying any judgment entered against you.
 You may have to do nothing more than to send a copy of the summons and complaint to your insurance company, but this doesn’t cover every lawsuit.
 Avoid relying solely on your insurance company only to have it decline to defend you after all responsive deadlines have passed.
 Contacting a local, private attorney immediately after you’ve been served is often the safest course of action.